Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$

-Our rigorous analysis is composed of two steps: Starting from the assumption of a stationary and spherically symmetric galaxy, we reconstruct an ensemble of $5000$ DM wave functions for Leo II as an exhaustive expansion in DM energy eigenstates, using as input an ensemble of reconstructions of the gravitational potential.
-We then compare our wave functions to an, effectively model-agnostic, reconstruction of the density profile derived from stellar kinematical data and vary the boson mass $m$ until both ensembles are statistically indistinguishable.
+Input to our rigorous analysis is a set of $5000$ stationary and spherically symmetric density-potential pairs derived from stellar kinematical data of Leo II.
+Our mass limit is then derived in two steps: For each potential, we reconstruct a DM wave function as an exhaustive expansion of its energy eigenstates.
+We then compare the set of reconstructed wave functions and data-driven input densities at the population level and vary the bosons mass $m$ until both sets are statistically indistinguishable.
 We formalise this idea as a non-parametric, two-sample hypothesis test based on the \emph{fused maximum mean discrepancy} \citep{Gretton2012, Biggs2023} for functional data \citep{Wynne2020}.
 The analysis relies on \textsc{jaxsp}, our differentiable and scalable wave function reconstruction tool based on a semi-analytical treatment of Schr\"{o}dinger's equation.
-We describe \textsc{jaxsp} in our companion paper~\cite{Zimmermann:2024aaa} (in prep.).
+We describe \textsc{jaxsp} in the \emph{Supplemental Material} \cite{supp}.